ged/hoe-manualgen/README.md

 This is a plugin for [Hoe][hoe] that adds tasks and resources for generating a manual or cookbook.

-It's self-documenting, so for more, see [the latest manual for hoe-manualgen itself][hoe-manual-manual].
+It's self-documenting, so for more, see [the latest manual for hoe-manualgen itself][hoe-manualgen-manual].

 ## Installation